Economics of Environmental Policy

 - Unit value:

-The module covers the theory underlying the different policy strategies and at how these strategies work in practice.
+We look at the theory underlying the different policy strategies and at how these strategies work in practice.
 Examples of existing policies are used to illustrate the difficulties of applying the theory in practice.
-Many of these examples are taken from the United States or the European Union but students should apply the analyses to environmental problems and policies implemented in other countries.
-The module draws on a number of examples from the rural and agricultural sectors, but the theory applies to environmental problems and policies in general.
+Many of these examples are taken from the United States or the European Union but, as you work through the module, try to relate any environmental policies implemented in your country to the theory and ask yourself the following questions:

 Objectives and learning outcomes of the course

-- To understand the main interactions between the environment and the economy and the physical constraints that place limits on the interaction, and the practical implications for public policy
+- critical understanding of the main interactions between the environment and the economy, the physical constraints that place limits on the interaction, and the practical implications for public policy

-- the ability to apply and critically interpret the results of specific methodologies so that solutions to environmental problems can be identified and implemented.
+- the ability to apply and critically interpret the results of specific methodologies so that solutions to environmental problems can be identified and implemented in practice

-- To use the knowledge acquired to be able to effectively evaluate environmental policy that is already in practice, and the theoretical basis for this policy
+- the ability to critically use the knowledge acquired to be able to effectively evaluate environmental policy that is already in practice, and the theoretical basis for this policy

-- To understand the divergence between policy design in principle and the practical reality.
+- critical understanding of the divergence between policy design in principle and the practical reality.

 Scope and syllabus